Testing

 The test output is then emitted in your terminal instance.
 This includes the name of the tests, whether they pass or fail and any exceptions that are triggered during the test run.

 The integration tests make use of pytest markers for filtering tests.
-These can be used with the -m pytest option, or can be used through the following environment variables and integration-test make command.
+These can be used with the -m pytest option, or can be used through the following environment variables and integration-test-local make command.

 ENVIRONMENT VARIABLERELATED MARKERDESCRIPTION